ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 and we computed 6 diagnostics:
 - *NS Q*: Nash-Sutcliffe efficiency of discharge
-- *NS logQ*: Nash-Sutcliffe efficiency of logarithm of discharge
+- *NS sqrtQ*: Nash-Sutcliffe efficiency of the square root of discharge
 - *Q95*: 95th percentile of discharge
 - *ETred*: Evapotranspiration reduction factor
 - *frac quick*: Contribution of quickflow to the total discharge